Table of Contents[Hide][Show]

 Here’s an example to illustrate the above points.
 We have a post called Content Calendar Planning, Tools, and Steps.
 Anyone reading that post has probably been struggling with content ideas, staying on track, and actually producing content.

 It’s not necessarily a lack of skill or knowledge about their niche that has them stuck.
 It’s more likely a lack of planning, research, and/or process.
-The content seeks to help them understand why a content calendar is important, how it can help them, and presents them with tools, recommendations, and a pathway for creating a content calendar.
+The post seeks to help them understand why a content calendar is important, how it can help them, and presents them with tools, recommendations, and a pathway for creating a content calendar.

 All of this is a great place to start for readers.
 However, I knew people might need something more.
 Giving them and actual pre-built template and instructions how to use it seemed like the right approach.
 But all of this was too much for one blog post.
 So I created a 3-part email series.